 When we decided to spend New Years in Cape Town, South Africa we knew it could be an expensive journey; it’s a long way from the US, and holiday travel always means paying a premium.
 We were departing from Boston (the closest airport to where we would have just spent the holidays with my family), and we knew right away flying nonstop was out of the question- there would have to be a layover somewhere.
 Our first few attempts to find reasonable flights turned up empty; everything was expensive, inconvenient, or both.

-Initially, my goal was to minimize the length of time between any flights so we could get the trip over with as quickly as possible.
+Initially, my goal was to minimize the length of time between any flights so we could get the trek over with as quickly as possible.
 It seemed like that would be our best chance of spending as much time as we could in Cape Town.
 The problem was finding a desirable place to layover.
 Many flights would take us far out of the way; flying all the way to Istanbul, for example, seemed like a waste of time when we really wanted to go south, not east.
 But as you might expect, the “good” layovers came with much higher price tags, and we wanted to find a balance between time and total cost.
 So when we couldn’t find an ideal itinerary, we applied another lesson:

 Flexibility Tip #4: Make Undesirable Itineraries Work for You